anhphan2705/im_pidnet/README.md

 # PIDNet Reimplementation From Open-MMLab/MMSegmentation

-This repository contains an implementation of PIDNet using the mmsegmentation framework by OpenMMLab.
+This repository contains an implementation of PIDNet using the mmsegmentation framework by Open-MMLab.
 PIDNet is a highly efficient and accurate network for real-time semantic segmentation tasks, particularly tailored for autonomous vehicle applications.

 ## Table of Contents